 - Write down questions to ask your doctor.

-- Are my liver problems temporary or chronic?
+- Are my liver problems likely temporary or chronic?

 - Should I stop taking certain medications or supplements?

 - Should I avoid alcohol?

 - I have other health conditions.
 How can I best manage these conditions together?